 To prevent the oxeye daisy from becoming invasive, remove plants before they produce seeds.
 Be sure to pull plants out by their roots.
 Since oxeye daisies have a shallow root system, they are easy to pull out completely.
 Mow any unwanted seedlings before they get too big.
 Then spread mulch on the ground.
 This will prevent new seeds from sprouting.
 You can also use a lawn-safe herbicide dedicated to oxeye daisies.

-Plants spread by rhizomes.
+Plants spread by rhizomes and self-seed.
 Divide them every two or three years or propagate by root cuttings.

 How to Grow from Seed